RMMR-Group/RMMR-Group.github.io/exvivo_hemi.md

 Open localizer protocol (has to be open for adjustments to be active)

+**Note that when opening each scan a dialogue box will appear saying the shim has been manually adjusted --- this is correct and you should select the "Manual" option from the dialogue box**

 Options > Adjustments

 The adjustments are done in **Frequency, Transmitter and 3D Shim**  cards.